RazMagal/Attention-Based-BCI/README.md

 * The project resides in the git repo path "ATC_NET/".
 * Our first attempt at a model resides in "neural_net_demo/" and is no longer maintained.
 * We did our sanity checks on much simpler models in "sanity_labs/" and it is also no longer maintained.
+* Our notes, issues and general help running Cluster and etc. in "information_and_documentation/"

 ## Features
 * Machine learning Model ATC_NET, taken from git repo: https://github.com/Altaheri/EEG-ATCNet